DimEvil/tutorial-qgis-maxent/README.md

   - go to **`Vector > Research Tools > Polygon from Layer Extent`** menu.
   - under the `Input Layer` drop-down menu, select the newly created **vlaanderen_wgs84.shp** shapefile.
   - under the `Extent` input line, select **`Save to File`** from the menu to save the file in your working directory.
 Then, click `Run` to create another shapefile called **box1.shp**, which consists of a polygon covering the extent of the study area.

+You can find the box shapefile here  ,remember to unzip your file.

 ![data-prep4](https://github.com/dimevil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-04.png)